-The sad reality is that almost all of us have been impacted by drunk driving in Monroe, CT.
+The sad reality is that almost all of us have been impacted by drunk driving in Monroe.
 Approximately one in three traffic deaths in our country involve a drunk driver.
 Connecticut is in the top five states with the highest percentage of fatal accidents involving drunk drivers.

 “The numbers don’t lie.
 The destructive force of drunk and drugged driving must end.”

 MADD’s Intoxicated Driving Statistics:

 - An average drunk driver has driven drunk over 80 times before the first arrest.

 - Each day, people drive drunk more than 300,000 times, but only about 3200 are arrested.

 - In 2017, 10,874 people died in drunk driving crashes – one every 48 minutes – and more than 300,000 were injured in drunk driving crashes.

 - Every day about 800 people are injured in a drunk driving crash.